fmantz/SpeedTracker/README.md

     - output_xdays : number of days in the past (from today) the data should be visualized
     - log_file     : logfile name

-2. start "speedtestJson" and append its output at the file of the current month in 'data_dir'.visualize
+2. start "speedtestJson" and append its output at the file of the current month in 'data_dir'.
 3. read and filter files(s) to get the data of the last 'output_xdays'.
 4. transform into a self-containing html.page at location 'output_file'.